SaraCHERIF04/Real_Estate_Managment-/README.md

-# G_-12
+#RealEstateManager
-RealEstateManager is an Object-Oriented Programming (OOP) project designed for efficient real estate management.
-It offers features like property listings, search and filtering, user management, tr…
+RealEstateManager is an Object-Oriented Programming (OOP) project designed to simplify real estate management.
+It includes features like property listings, search and filtering, user management, and transaction tracking, providing an efficient and organized way to handle real estate operations.